bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_SESSION.md

 /** The policy is made up of a list of rules applied to the contract method with and interval */ const policy: Policy[] = [
   {
-    /** The address of the sessionKey upon which the policy is to be imparted */ sessionKeyAddress,
+    /** The address of the sessionKey upon which the policy is to be imparted.
+Can be optional if creating from scratch */ sessionKeyAddress,
     /** The address of the contract to be included in the policy */
     contractAddress: nftAddress,